mlflow/mlflow/docs/source/llms/langchain/guide/index.rst

 - **Automated Input and Output Logging**: Autologging takes care of logging inputs and outputs of the LangChain model during inference.
 The recorded results are neatly organized into an inference_inputs_outputs.json file, providing a comprehensive overview of the model's inference history.

 .. note::
-    To use MLflow LangChain autologging, please upgrade langchain to version 0.1.0 or higher.
+    To use MLflow LangChain autologging, please upgrade langchain to **version 0.1.0** or higher.
-    Currently you might need to manually install langchain_community>=0.0.16 to enable autologging artifacts and metrics. (we're working on improvements in the meantime)
+    Depending on your existing environment, you may need to manually install langchain_community>=0.0.16 in order to enable the automatic logging of artifacts and metrics. (this behavior will be modified in the future to be an optional import)
-    If autologging doesn't log artifacts as expected, please check the warning messages in stdout logs.
+    If autologging doesn't log artifacts as expected, please check the warning messages in `stdout` logs.
-    For langchain_community==0.0.16, please try to install textstat and spacy libraries manually, and restart your python environment.
+    For langchain_community==0.0.16, you will need to install the `textstat` and `spacy` libraries manually, as well as restarting any active interactive environment (i.e., a notebook environment).
+On Databricks, you can achieve this via executing `dbutils.library.restartPython()` to force the Python REPL to restart, allowing the newly installed libraries to be available.

-MLflow langchain autologging injects `MlflowCallbackHandler <https://github.com/langchain-ai/langchain/blob/master/libs/community/langchain_community/callbacks/mlflow_callback.py>`_ into the langchain model inference process, to log metrics and artifacts automatically.
-We log the model if `log_models` is set to True when calling :py:func:`mlflow.langchain.autolog`, supported model types are `Chain`, `AgentExecutor`, `BaseRetriever`, `RunnableSequence`, `RunnableParallel`, `RunnableBranch`, `SimpleChatModel`, `ChatPromptTemplate`, `RunnableLambda`, `RunnablePassthrough`, and more model types will be supported in the future.
+MLflow langchain autologging injects `MlflowCallbackHandler <https://github.com/langchain-ai/langchain/blob/master/libs/community/langchain_community/callbacks/mlflow_callback.py>`_ into the langchain model inference process to log metrics and artifacts automatically.
+We will only log the model if both `log_models` is set to `True` when calling :py:func:`mlflow.langchain.autolog` and the objects being invoked are within the supported model types: `Chain`, `AgentExecutor`, `BaseRetriever`, `RunnableSequence`, `RunnableParallel`, `RunnableBranch`, `SimpleChatModel`, `ChatPromptTemplate`, `RunnableLambda`, `RunnablePassthrough`.
+Additional model types will be supported in the future.

 .. note::
     We patch `invoke` function for all supported langchain models, `__call__` function for Chains, AgentExecutors models, and `get_relevant_documents` function for BaseRetrievers, so only when those functions are called MLflow autologs metrics and artifacts.